naturerobots/HSOS-SEP-PlantMap-2022/docs/getting-started/installation.md

 ### VSCode Development Container

-To develop the application you need to setup the VSCode development container.
+To develop the application you need to set up the VSCode development container.

 1. Install the `ms-vscode-remote.remote-containers` and
    `ms-azuretools.vscode-docker` extensions in VSCode.